Alex-Burgess/react-weather-app/README.md

    ```
    npm i swr
    ```
 1. Create `.env` file with Weather API URL and Key.
-Note, this is NOT a sufficiently secure solution for deploying this application to production.
    ```
    VITE_WEATHER_KEY=111111111111111111111
    VITE_WEATHER_URL='http://api.weatherapi.com/v1'
    ```
 1. Review the [TodaysWeather.tsx](/web-app/src/components/TodaysWeather.tsx) component which uses SWR to make an API call.

+Notes:

+- The `.env` file is deliberately not checked in.
+This is NOT a sufficiently secure solution for deploying this application to production.
+You can also see the API key in the url parameters of the API request.
+A better implementation would be to move this API call to a back-end service to protect this.
+- The API request can respond with a CORS header.
+This article on [Overriding HTTP response headers](https://developer.chrome.com/docs/devtools/overrides) can help to overcome for this demo application purpose.